bagder/bagder/README.md

 ### Hi there, I'm Daniel 👋

-I'm an eager open source developer and you'll see me most active in the curl project and other network related projects.
+I'm an avid open source developer and you'll see me most active in the curl project and other network related projects.

 File issues and pull-requests in any and all of the projects I participate in.
 Contact me via